zainkhalid08/reminders/readme.md

 		p | When tags for a post are updated(added, removed) they are is updated in post p | when added
 				p | when removed
+Ayah
+	p | when a new ayah is added in the post content that isn't in db then it is created in db. p | when a more than 1 ayahs are added in the post content that aren't in db they are created in db.

+	p | when an old ayah is added in the post content that is in db then it isn't created in db. p | when more than 1 old ayahs are added in the post content that are in db then they aren't created in db.

+	p | when a new ayah is added THAT IS ABOUT 90% SIMILAR to any of the alreaady present in db then it isn't created in db when more than one new ayah is added THAT ARE ABOUT 90% SIMILAR to any of the alreaady present in db then they aren't created in db

+	when there is an html tag especially bold or italics text within ayah then it is removed and then saved in db without affecting original content

+Components
+	ayah
+		p | if rfr attribute is not present it still show QURAN without any errors p | if rfr attribute is present but is "" it still show QURAN without any errors p | if rfr attribute is present and has text it still show the text p | if the text shown is capitalized p | if the text shown is surrounded in parenthesis

+	hadith
+		p | if rfr attribute is not present it still show HADITH without any errors p | if rfr attribute is present but is "" it still show HADITH without any errors p | if rfr attribute is present and has text it still show the text p | if the text shown is capitalized p | if the text shown is surrounded in parenthesis

 # Bugs